felipedau/stretch/README.rst

 Installation
 ------------
-You can, of course, clone the repo or download the ``stretch`` script and call it from its directory, but I'd rather have it "installed" so it can be called from anywhere.
+You can, of course, clone the repo or download the ``stretch.py`` script and call it from its directory, but I'd rather have it "installed" so it can be called from anywhere.
 The easiest way to install it::